01 of 06

 Step One of the Hemstitch

 To work the hemstitch, first decide how many threads you want in each bundle of fringe threads.
-Depending on the fabric you're using and how fine or thick you want the fringe, 2-6 threads usually work best.
+Depending on the fabric you're using and how fine or thick you want the fringe, two to six threads usually work best.

 It's easier to start in from the corner just a bit.
-Bring the needle up through the fabric two threads below the line of pulled threads, leaving a 1in-2in tail behind the fabric.
+Bring the needle up through the fabric two threads below the line of pulled threads, leaving a one-to-two-inch tail behind the fabric.

 Count the number of threads that will be in each bundle (three, in this case).
 Slide the needle behind that number of vertical threads just to the right of the point where the working thread comes through the fabric.